eclipse-dataspace-protocol-base/DataspaceProtocol/specifications/negotiation/contract.negotiation.protocol.md

 - The `callbackAddress` is a URL indicating where messages to the [=Consumer=] should be sent in asynchronous settings.
   If the address is not understood, the [=Provider=] MUST return an UNRECOVERABLE error.
-- Different to a [=Catalog=] or [=Dataset=], the [=Offer=] inside a [Contract Request Message](#contract-request-message) must have an `odrl:target` attribute.
-However, it's contained Rules must not have any `odrl:target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).
+- Different to a [=Catalog=] or [=Dataset=], the [=Offer=] inside a [Contract Request Message](#contract-request-message) must have a `target` attribute.
+However, it's contained Rules must not have any `target` attributes to prevent inconsistencies with the [ODRL inferencing rules for compact policies](https://www.w3.org/TR/odrl-model/#composition-compact).

 ### Contract Offer Message